-On Saturday, I joined a ZOOM call.
-Jean Houston (jeanhouston.com) offered further insights from her decades-long study of Archetypes.
-Here are some highlights from that Zoom Meeting:
+On a ZOOM call in March, 2019, Jean Houston offered insights from her own decades-long study of archetypes.
+Here are some highlights from that experience:

 At the base/root of our relationship with an Archetypal presence is LOVE, the Beloved Friend, the Companion of our lives.

 Archetypes are our connection to the wider reality, the “hooks and eyes” that assist us in accessing the “Implicate order” as David Bohm calls it.
-We are the part of the “explicate order”, limited in our reality.
-Archetypes bring to us the inspirations, ideas, supports, strengths to engage in our lives/our tasks with greater capability.
+We are the explicate order, limited in our reality.
+Archetypes bring to us the inspirations, ideas, supports, strengths to engage in our lives/our tasks with greater capabilities.

 Who is the Archetype you chose or were chosen by in your life?
 He or she may be a real person living now, or someone who once lived (Julian of Norwich, Hildegard, Brigid of Kildare, Mary of Nazareth, Mary Magdalene) or someone in the imaginal realm, such as the Greek Goddesses, or Brigid, the ancient goddess of the Irish, or Isis of Egypt.
 We are called to grow the Archetypes if they are of the past, to engage with them as co-creative partners, to assist in their rebirth for our times.

-During the Zoom Call Jean invited us into the following processes:
+During the Zoom Call Jean invited us into the following process:

-- Breathe deeply, and sense you are drawing in with each breath the presence of your Archetype; draw in her/his seeing, hearing, touching, tasting, knowing, loving… In the practice what do you see, hear, touch, feel, experience in the presence of the Archetype?
-(When I offered this process to a group of friends, some experienced the scent of sandalwood, of roses; one felt a sense of wholeness; another heard the song, “Love Changes Everything”, and yet another had an inspiration related to a workshop being planned…)
+Breathe deeply, and sense you are drawing in with each breath the presence of your Archetype; draw in her/his seeing, hearing, touching, tasting, knowing, loving… In the practice what do you see, hear, touch, feel, experience in the presence of the Archetype?
+(When I offered this process to a group of friends, some experienced the scent of sandalwood, of roses; felt a sense of wholeness; heard the song, “Love Changes Everything”, had an inspiration related to a workshop being planned…)